igomezv/nnogada/README.md

      $ pip3 install -e .

-then you can delete the cloned repo because you must have simplemc installed locally.
+then you can delete the cloned repo because you must have nnogada installed locally.

 Other way to install nnogada (without clonning) is: